0Phonlakit/E-commerce-Project/README.md

 <em> **Thank you for your attention.
 I have now completed my presentation on the E-commerce project.
 If you have any feedback, please feel free to share it with me.
 I appreciate your time and consideration.** </em>

 ## Postscript
-In addition to the presentation, the author has provided 4 test cases written using the Robot Framework.
+In addition to the presentation, the author has provided 4 test cases written using the **Robot Framework**.
 These test cases can be found in the `test cases` folder
 <hr />